 The company’s (including its subsidiaries) turnover for the year ending 31 March 2019 was £317.4 million.

 Our Supply Chain

-FM Conway uses a wide range of suppliers who supply goods for sale and/or who provide services to our business and our customers.
+F M Conway uses a wide range of suppliers who supply goods for sale and/or who provide services to our business and our customers.
 We have in excess of 2000 suppliers and subcontractors supporting our business that are predominately (99%) based in the UK.
 Of FM Conway’s direct spend in 2018/19 less than 0.05% was spent with suppliers in high risk countries of origin (countries being determined as high risk on the Global Slavery Index.
-Where our audits elicit evidence of non- compliance with the standards we have established, we will support our suppliers to achieve improvement and adherence to our key performance indicators; in some cases, we accept that this may not be possible and our business relationship may need to be ended.
+Where our audits elicit evidence of non- compliance with the standards we have established, we will support our suppliers to achieve improvement and adherence to our key performance indicators; in some cases, we accept that this may not be possible and our business relationship may need to be brought to an end.

 Our Ethical and Sustainable Procurement Code sets out our standards with respect to buying goods and services; as well as detailing requirements with respect to human rights, child and forced labour and modern slavery, this forms part of our contractual relationship with our suppliers.

 We are committed to achieving the highest level of ethical standards and strive to ensure integrity and objectivity in our business activity.
 It is the company’s responsibility to provide employees and members of our supply chain with a safe and confidential mechanism to raise concerns and report breaches of our standards, processes or protocols.
 Our Whistleblowing Policy provides a mechanism for our employees to report any concerns or suspected breaches of our policies.